uswds/uswds-site/_components/accordion/accordion-checklist.md

 layout: styleguide
 component:
   name: accordion
-title: "[New USWDS accessibility page prototype]"
+title: Accordion manual accessibility tests
 category: Components
 lead: Learn how USWDS tests for accessibility and how you should test for accessibility, too.
 subnav: